The Guide for Local Area Planning

 Tell us about your community – what's great and what's missing.
 This exercise is an introduction to how we work with communities.
 It's about making sure your community builds on what makes it great now, so it’s successful in the future.

-The Guidebook is a tool in the local area planning process
+The Guide is a tool in the local area planning process

-Developers and industry will also use the Guidebook to develop sites.
+Developers and industry will also use the Guide to develop sites.
 It provides them consistent policies and community design elements (built form) to keep the community’s long-term best interests in mind.

 Planning for Calgary now and for the next generation